Writing by Type

 On Data in Humanities Work

-These posts explore some of the tools and issues that may be encountered while working with humanities data.
+These posts explore tools and issues related to working with humanities data.

 - Wrangling Humanities Data: Using Regex to Clean a CSV (27 February 2021)